appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Appsmith can handle query responses of up to 5 MB.
 To display large datasets and optimise performance, use server-side pagination.
 It can be implemented using Offset-based-pagination or Cursor-based pagination.

-See how to guide on [Server-side Pagination](/build-apps/how-to-guides/Server-side-pagination-in-table).
+For more information on how to manage and display large datasets, see [Server-side Pagination](/build-apps/how-to-guides/Server-side-pagination-in-table).

 </dd>